selinbulbul/Capital-Bike-Share-/README.md

 > “The growth of bike share shows no signs of stopping.”
 NACTO, National Association of City Transportation Officials, reported in 2017

 ### Motivation
 The aim of this project based on analyzing the data of the “Capital Bikeshare” empower their business.
 Based on Washington DC Capital bikeshare provides bikeshare system, with more than 4,300 bikes available at 500 stations.
 Bikes are available 24 hours a day, 7 days a week, 365 days a year.
 We were asked firstly to provide some proofs of how and which features has an effect on demand of bikes and secondly measuring KPIs to ensure that one can accomplish the business objective.
-The **project challenges** include finding the right features correlated with the bike demand through proofs with visualization and machine learning, finding model fits the best to the dataset, and predicting business growth with time series analysis.
+We are expected to find also an answer how pollution effects the demand of bikes and The **project challenges** include finding the right features correlated with the bike demand through proofs with visualization and machine learning, finding model fits the best to the dataset, and predicting business growth with time series analysis.

 ### Data
 We were provided with a dataset containing hourly and daily count of rental bikes (2011-2012), as well as data (2021) from capital bikeshare website obtained to analyze the request of the complains about the non-availability of bikes.